alleyway/thescienceofthedeal/README.md

-# thescienceofthedeal
+#  The Science of The Deal Website

-The Science of The Deal
+This site is modified by checking out this source repository from GitHub, modifying, and "pushing" ba

 ### First time setup:
 Make sure you have RubyGems installed: https://rubygems.org/pages/download